SupeRuier/awesome-active-learning/recommend_reading_list.md

-Here we list several interesting papers to read
+Here we list several interesting papers to read, Critics

 - Towards Robust and Reproducible Active Learning Using Neural Networks [2020]:
   Comparative works.